Skip to content

 50 / 30 / 20 Budget Calculator

 Enter your monthly take-home.
-Get an instant breakdown for needs, wants and savings — the classic rule, in plain ₹ amounts.
+Get an instant breakdown for needs, wants and savings — the classic rule, with plain amounts.

 Your monthly take-home